7 Things to Do in the Forest of Bowland Area of Natural Beauty

-If you’re after a walk in the woods, Beacon Fell Country Park is a wonderful option, and the summit of Beacon Fell offers incredible views across the Forest of Bowland and Morecambe Bay.
+If you’re after a walk in the woods, Beacon Fell Country Park is a wonderful option.
+The summit of Beacon Fell offers incredible views across the Forest of Bowland and Morecambe Bay.
 You can even see the Isle of Man on a clear day!

-As well as enjoying the walk itself, you can keep your eyes peeled for wildlife, as there are plenty of rabbits and hares to be seen and if you’re patient you may even see roe deer, stoats and weasels!
+As well as enjoying the walk itself, you can keep your eyes peeled for wildlife.
+There are plenty of rabbits and hares to be seen and if you’re patient you may even see roe deer, stoats and weasels!

 Fine dining doesn’t come much finer than the fare served at the Inn at Whitewell, which has received many awards over the years.
 Using the best local ingredients including meat and game, chef Jamie Cadman cooks up simple dishes that really allow the quality to show itself.